Manitoba History: Queen Elizabeth’s Diamond Jubilee in Manitoba

 Queen Elizabeth II was the first inductee into the Manitoba Order of the Buffalo Hunt, predecessor to the Order of Manitoba.
 Inaugurated in 1957, the Order recognized people who, though not necessarily residing in Manitoba, were “known to be kindly disposed towards Manitoba.”

 The Order of the British Empire (OBE) was the highest honour that could be conferred on a Canadian citizen, prior to the establishment of the Order of Canada in 1967, typically for exemplary military service, but sometimes for civilian activities.
 Queen Elizabeth II has made a few Manitobans (or former Manitobans) members of the OBE.
 Canadian can no longer hold knightships but at least four Manitobans have been inducted into the Royal Victorian Order, the highest British honour for which Canadians are eligible.
 Most of the RVO appointments have been made during Royal Visits.

-At notable milestones during the reign of Queen Elizabeth II, the Canadian federal government has given commemorative medals to students, members of the military, fire and police services, and others in recognition of their meritorious public service.
+At notable milestones during the reign of Queen Elizabeth II, the Canadian federal government has given commemorative medals to students, members of the military and police services, and others in recognition of their meritorious public service.
 Statistics on the number of Manitobans who have received these medals are incomplete, but several received the Coronation Medal in 1953, at least 959 received a Silver Jubilee Medal in 1977 and at least 1,672 received a Golden Jubilee Medal in 2002.
-(Lists of recipients are available on the MHS website.)
 This year, several Manitobans have already received the Diamond Jubilee Medal but a total will not be known until 2013.